How Much Does a Structural Engineer Cost in the UK?

 The architect draws the floor plan, elevation and general design.
 They show the openings, room layouts and where beams might be needed.

-2. Structural engineer designs the structure behind the drawings
+2. Structural engineer designs the structure

 The builder relies on the engineer's drawings to order steel, cut openings and place beams.
 Good drawings reduce mistakes and speed up the build.